Projective completions of graded unipotent quotients: Introduction

-In \cite{BDHK2} we considered the situation when the unipotent radical $U$ of $H$ has an extension $\hat{U} = U \rtimes \GG_m$ by the multiplicative group $\GG_m$ of $\kk$ such that the action of $\GG_m$ by conjugation on the Lie algebra of $U$ has all its weights strictly positive; we call such a $U$ a graded unipotent group.
-Given any action of $U$ on a projective variety $X$ extending to an action of $\hU$ which is linear with respect to an ample line bundle on $X$, it was shown in \cite{BDHK2} that, {provided} we are willing to replace the line bundle with a tensor power and to twist the linearisation of the action of $\hU$ by a suitable (rational) character of $\hU$, and provided one additional condition is satisfied (\lq semistability coincides with stability' in the terminology of \cite{BDHK2}), then the $\hU$-invariants form a finitely generated algebra, and moreover the natural morphism $\phi: X^{ss,\hU} \to X\env \hU$ is surjective and indeed expresses $X\env \hU$ as a geometric quotient of $X^{ss,\hU}$.
-Applying this result with $X$ replaced by $X \times \PP^1$ gives us a projective variety $(X \times \PP^1) \env \hU$ which is a geometric quotient by $\hat{U}$ of a $\hat{U}$-invariant open subset of $X \times \kk$ and contains as an open subset a geometric quotient of a $U$-invariant open subset $X^{\hat{s},U}$ of $X$ by $U$, where the subsets $X^{s,\hU} = X^{ss,\hU}$ and $X^{\hat{s},U}$ of $X$ can be described using Hilbert--Mumford criteria.
+In \cite{BDHK2} we considered the situation when the unipotent radical $U$ of $H$ has a semi-direct product $\hat{U} = U \rtimes \GG_m$ by the multiplicative group $\GG_m$ over $\kk$ such that the action of $\GG_m$ by conjugation on the Lie algebra of $U$ has all its weights strictly positive; we call such a $U$ a graded unipotent group.
+Given any action of $U$ on a projective scheme $X$ extending to an action of $\hU$ which is linear with respect to an ample line bundle on $X$, it was shown in \cite{BDHK2} that, {provided} we are willing to replace the line bundle with a suitable positive tensor power and to twist the linearisation of the action of $\hU$ by a suitable (rational) character of $\hU$, and provided one additional condition is satisfied (\lq semistability coincides with stability' in the terminology of \cite{BDHK2}), then the $\hU$-invariants form a finitely generated algebra, and moreover the associated projective scheme $X\env \hU$ is a geometric quotient $X^{s,\hU}/\hU$ of an open subset $X^{s,\hU}$ of $X$, the stable locus of the $\hU$-action.
+Applying this result with $X$ replaced by $X \times \PP^1$ gives us a projective scheme $(X \times \PP^1) \env \hU$ which is a geometric quotient by $\hat{U}$ of a $\hat{U}$-invariant open subset of $X \times \AL^1$ and contains as an open subset a geometric quotient of a $U$-invariant open subset $X^{\hat{s},U}$ of $X$ by $U$.
+Here the subsets $X^{s,\hU} $ and $X^{\hat{s},U}$ of $X$ can be described using Hilbert--Mumford criteria.